KatherineMichel/agile-sprint-playbook/business-model-canvas/thoughtbot-business-model-canvas.md

 * Define Terminology
 * Sources of inspiration
 * "Gathering Forces: Facts that will shape this product/service"
+* "Who are your customers or who do you expect them to be?"

 *What are the immediate business goals?*